The Fabienne Mackay Award

 Professor Fabienne Mackay

-Prof Fabienne Mackay was the first Head of the School of Biomedical Sciences at the University of Melbourne (2015-2020).
-An internationally recognized biomedical scientist, Prof Mackay’s discoveries have led to clinical trials and new treatments, including for the autoimmune disease lupus.
-In her role as Head of School Prof Mackay was an outstanding example and advocate for women in science and diversity and inclusion more generally.
-Prof Mackay experienced first-hand the challenges of raising a child while maintaining research momentum and has generously leant her name to this award.
+As Head of School, Prof Mackay was an outstanding example and advocate for women in science, and diversity and inclusion more generally.
+Prof Mackay experienced first hand the challenges of raising a child while maintaining research momentum, and previous said she was honoured and humbled to have her name attributed to this award.

 The Award will provide a grant of up to $100,000 per year to support one or more high-performing independent researchers within the School of Biomedical Sciences to maintain research momentum following the birth or adoption of an infant.